imogendrews/orientation_project/project_plan/projectplan_drews.md

 this by measuring the strength of automatic associations among different categories (e.g., race, gender or age) and attributes (e.g., good vs. bad, career vs. family).
   In this study, the authors presented their participants with a rapid sequence of words or images and told them to categorize them into pairs as quickly as possible.
 The speed of the responses are important here as they indicate the strength of the implicit associations in the participants minds.
-I will be doing this with Stable Diffusion through the use of prompts and will analyze how it associates different attributes with categories.
+My prompts are based on the findings from these tests, and I use them to analyze how certatin attributes are associated with categories.
   Eg. CEO vs. homemaker with male and female attributes.
     In my tests on Stable Diffusion, I will primarily be examining its biases on gender, race, age and weight.
 So far the 20 prompts
      I am thinking  of using are the following: